Udit-Narayan-Kaushik/SQL_Practice/README.md

 # SQL_Practice

-This repository contsins solutions to SQL practice problem from Hacker rank.
+This repository contsins solutions to SQL practice problems.